 - Close the on-screen emoji keyboard.

-(Tested with Gmail in a desktop browser; title image: StockUnlimited)
+(How to change your Gmail name tested with Gmail in a desktop browser; updated January 2019; title image: StockUnlimited)